DagsHub/audio-datasets/URDU-Dataset/README.md

 ## 3. Use Case

-Cross-lingual speech emotion recognition is an important task for practical applications.
+Cross lingual speech emotion recognition is an important task for practical applications.
 The performance of automatic speech emotion recognition systems degrades in cross-corpus scenarios, particularly in scenarios involving multiple languages or a previously unseen language such as Urdu for which limited or no data is available.

 ## 4. Results